apankrat/cpp-serializer/README.md

 For a similarly light, but a bit more generic library see [MetaStuff](https://github.com/eliasdaler/MetaStuff).

+Second option is [Yet Another Serializer](https://github.com/niXman/yas) - same idea, a bit heavier.

-Another option is [cereal](https://github.com/USCiLab/cereal), which is considerably heavier and a bit more verbose in use, but similar in idea as well.
+Third option is [cereal](https://github.com/USCiLab/cereal), which is considerably heavier and a bit more verbose in use, but similar in idea as well.